-For the first time the coloured people, who had always been subject to informal discrimination, were brought within the ambit of discriminatory laws.
+For the first time the coloured people, who had always been subjected to informal discrimination, were brought within the ambit of discriminatory laws.

-In the mid-1950s, the Government took the drastic step of overriding an entrenched clause in the 1910 Constitution so as to be able to remove coloured voters from the common voters' roll.
+In the mid-1950s, the government took the drastic step of overriding an entrenched clause in the 1910 Constitution of the Union so as to be able to remove coloured voters from the common voters' roll.
 It also enforced residential segregation, expropriating homes where necessary and policing massive forced removals into coloured 'group areas'.